 - Inhibition of enzyme systems

 - Parkinson’s disease

 - Spleen pain

 - Weak and aching muscles

-Chelators and How to Detox Aluminum
+How to Support Your Body’s Natural Detox Mechanisms Against Aluminum

 Curcumin research suggests that curcumin has a protective effect against aluminum-induced damage by modulating the extent of oxidative stress.
 It also decreases beta-amyloid plaques associated with Alzheimer’s, delays neuron degradation, chelates metals, decreases microglia formation, and has an overall anti-inflammatory, antioxidant effect.
 Studies have shown that curcumin can help improve memory in Alzheimer’s patients.*